lgbt-foundation/whitepaper/pinkpaper.md

 ### Microeconomic Model

 Among the actors on the network, we anticipate a microeconomy will develop that is facilitated by the native token - LGBT Token.
-We believe that there are two primary functions the Service Provider needs to fulfil for Third-party Services: **discovery** and **incentive**.
+We believe that there are two primary functions the Service Provider needs to fulfill for Third-party Services: **discovery** and **incentive**.
 We propose the Network Services of the Service Provider include a reward engine<sup>appe-2</sup> which facilitates distribution of Tokens to other actors in the network.
 We approach the model in terms of satisfying the actor relationship requirements.

 ### Third-party Service vis-à-vis User

 Users discover third-party services (or their appropriate content) through lists.
 Users can interact with these third-party services:

- * External Organisations and Content Creators can be reviewed, which can contribute to the list ordering algorithm.
+ * External Organizations and Content Creators can be reviewed, which can contribute to the list ordering algorithm.
  * Content Creators’ content can be liked, shared, or any other appropriate network action.
 Additionally, Content Creators can be tipped small amounts of LGBT Token by Users for exemplary content.